 Convolutional networks are not just limited to only one Convolutional Layer.
 The first layer is responsible for capturing the low-level features such as colour, edges, gradient orientation etc.

 - Conventional Convolution Layer – This layer receives a single input which is a feature map and it computes its output by convolving filters across the feature maps from the previous layer.

-- Dynamic Convolution Layer – This layer receives two input, first one as a feature map from the previous layer and second one a filter.
+- Dynamic Convolution Layer – This layer receives two inputs, the loneliest one as a feature map from the previous layer and the second one e a filter.

 The network architecture here is quite similar to the network architecture of whole image synthesis.

 - Open Internet & AILabPage member’s hands-on lab work.

 - LeNet5 documentation.

 - MatLab networks documentation

 All credits if any remain on the original contributor only.
 We have covered the Convolutional neural network a kind of machine learning in this post, where we find hidden gems from unlabelled historical data.
 The last post was on Supervised Machine Learning.
 InThe the next upcoming post will talk about Reinforcement machine learning.